Financial Aid Forms

 Financial Aid Basics

-- Financial Aid awards will occur once all requested documents are submitted and the Financial Aid Office has determined eligibility.
+- Financial Aid awards will occur once all requested documents are submitted.

-- Financial aid funds will be awarded the third Wednesday of class after the add/drop period for the semester ends.
+- Financial aid funds will be awarded the third week of classes after the add/drop period for the semester ends.

-- Money owed to EWVCTC for tuition, books and fees, will be deducted from financial aid award and the remaining amount will be refunded to the student.
+- Money owed to Eastern for tuition, books and fees, will be deducted from financial aid award and the remaining amount will be refunded to the student.

 - Refund checks will be mailed to the mailing address on file within 14 business days.